 Click to read more about our approach

-Quality trumps quantityIn a world where quantity is often valued more than quality, Raizcorp remains resolute that the selection of a smaller number of top-quality entrepreneurs will have a better overall result in terms of local impact.
-For this reason, we have developed stringent selection processes for all of our programmes to ensure the selection of the most appropriate candidates.
+Quality trumps quantityIn a world where quantity is valued more than quality, Raizcorp remains resolute that the selection of a smaller number of top-quality entrepreneurs will have a better overall result in terms of local impact.
+To this end, Raizcorp has developed stringent selection processes for all of its different programmes to ensure the selection of the most appropriate candidates.

-All Raizcorp programmes are designed to move the beneficiaries to the next level in their entrepreneurial journey (see the Raizcorp Enterprise Development Continuum below).
+The road to non-dependenceAll Raizcorp programmes are designed to move the beneficiaries to the next level in their entrepreneurial journey (see the Raizcorp Enterprise Development Continuum below).
 Every Raizcorp programme is designed to reduce the level of dependence on the programme over time, thus creating a truly empowered entrepreneur.
-As an example, Raizcorp uses guiding instead of mentoring as an engagement methodology: while mentoring makes use of telling and doing, guiding assists the entrepreneur to identify options and their consequences, and the entrepreneur then chooses the direction and implements it themselves.
+As an example, Raizcorp uses guiding instead of mentoring as an engagement methodology: while mentoring makes use of telling and doing, guiding assists the entrepreneur to identify options and their consequences, and the entrepreneur then chooses the direction and implements it.

-All too often, entrepreneurial programmes are designed to produce quick wins that ultimately result in a lack of medium-term sustainability.
-As an example, a programme may be designed to produce turnover growth or increase the number of jobs.
-Entrepreneurs are encouraged to increase turnover (often at the cost of profitability) and to employ people too early in the business growth cycle.
-The short-term result is that reporting will show growth, but the medium-term result is the closure of the business and the loss of jobs.
-Additionally, the entrepreneurs loses the confidence to try again.
-The net result for the local economic ecosystem is negative.
-For this reason, all Raizcorp programmes are designed with sustainability in mind.
+Medium-term sustainability trumps short-term winsToo often, entrepreneurial programmes are designed to produce quick wins that ultimately result in no medium-term sustainability.
+As an example, a programme might be designed to produce turnover growth or increase the number of jobs.
+Entrepreneurs are then encouraged to increase turnover, often at the cost of profitability, and to employ people too early in the business-growth cycle.
+The short-term result is that reporting will show growth, but the medium-term result is that the business closes down and all those employed become unemployed.
+In addition, the entrepreneur loses confidence to try again, and the net result for the local economic ecosystem is negative.
+All Raizcorp programmes are designed with sustainability in mind.